Signalling work & system testing - October 2024

 Details of work

-From Monday 8 July until late 2024, there will be temporary changes to some evening services on the Shorncliffe line to facilitate ongoing testing.
+Until late 2024,there will be temporary changes to some evening services on the Shorncliffe line to facilitate ongoing testing.

 • System testing with no passenger trains operating

-• During the closure, a test train will operate between Banyo and Shorncliffe stations
+• During the closure, a test train will operate between Bindha and Shorncliffe stations

 • When test trains are in operation, traffic control will be in place at Adams Street, Kennerley Street, Curlew Street and Palm Avenue level crossings and at the Nudgee Pedestrian Crossing (city side of Nudgee station).
 Horns will sound as per normal operations.